What is FooGallery?

 As you adjust your settings, you can see how the gallery will appear on the frontend by clicking on Gallery Preview in the Gallery Items area.

-The settings will vary depending on the Gallery Template you select, but below we’ve only covered the basic settings for the Responsive Image Gallery.
+The settings will vary depending on the Gallery Template you select, but below we’ve covered the basic settings for the Responsive Image Gallery.
+For more info on our other gallery templates and settings, check out our documentation.

-You can choose what gallery template should be applied for when the gallery is seen on the frontend of your site.
+You can choose the gallery template will be applied to you gallery on the frontend of your site.

 The default settings will be applied, or you can adjust each of the settings for your gallery.